nredell/shapFlex/README.md

 [![Travis Build Status](https://travis-ci.org/nredell/shapFlex.svg?branch=master)](https://travis-ci.org/nredell/shapFlex)

 # package::shapFlex <img src="./tools/shapFlex_logo.png" alt="shapFlex logo" align="right" height="138.5" style="display: inline-block;">

+**THIS PACKAGE IS UNDERGOING AN ACTIVE REWRITE.
+I'LL REMOVE THIS NOTE WHEN IT'S TESTED AND 100% WORKING AGAIN.**

 The purpose of `shapFlex`, short for Shapley flexibility, is to compute stochastic feature-level Shapley values which can be used to (a) interpret and/or (b) assess the fairness of any machine learning model while